OneGraph/oneblog/README.md

 ## Deploying

 The project comes with setups for deploying to Google's Firebase, Zeit's Now, Netlify, and Fly.io.

-For each of these, you'll have to add the site that you're deploying to on the CORS origins on the OneGraph dashboard.

 ### Deploy with Vercel